 Exhausted or jet-legged?
 Grab a meal in the hotel’s inviting Gaslight Bar and Brasserie (where I’d personally recommend the crab claws, fish and chips or sirloin steak), and then draw a bath in your suite’s spacious soaking tub and relax (which won’t be too hard since the hotel provides bath salts, fluffy robes and complimentary slippers).

 Watch out for…?
 Departure anxiety.
 Hotel Meyrick’s superior service and attention to detail may make it difficult for you to leave.
+If Hotel Meyrick isn’t in your budget, you can find great deals to other Galway Hotels, apartments and B&B’s here.

 Venture to the Cliffs of Moher.